 Hybrid courses have a blend of traditional classroom instruction and online education.
 At HGTC, students will be required to meet face-to-face on average less than 60% of the required time for a face-to-face course, with the remainder of their coursework completed online.
 A blended course is not simply an online course which requires in-class exams; blended courses allow faculty and students the opportunity to build strong personal relationships through face-to-face interaction and the opportunity to explore new types of learning activities not possible in traditional courses.
 Dates, times and locations for face-to-face meetings will be published in the official class schedule.

 How do I get started?

 To take distance learning courses you must first be admitted to the College.
-To apply you must submit your HGTC application and application fee, submit high school transcripts, GED, and college transcripts, if available, and take the HGTC Placement Test, unless you meet other Placement requirements.
+To apply you must submit your HGTC application, submit high school transcripts, GED, and college transcripts, if available, and take the HGTC Placement Test, unless you meet other Placement requirements.
 For more information on the application process, please visit our Admissions page.

 As a student of HGTC you may wish to enroll in Online or Hybrid classes at HGTC, in order to register for online/hybrid courses the College requires students to complete and distance learning orientation course.
 To access the orientation complete the following steps: